edalorzo/fundamental-programming/README.rst

     SaveMoney savings = mapper.readValue(json, SaveMoney.class);
  }

-Our mapper above fails to deserialize our JSON object because the account is null.
+Our ``mapper.readValue`` method above fails to deserialize our JSON object because the account is null.
 The failure is expected in our defensive constructor.

 ::